Pedromaia26/LAPR2-ISEP/docs/SprintD/US16_OverviewAllTests/US16_OverviewAllTests.md

-# US 005 - To record a new sample
+# US 016 - To overview all tests

 ## 1. Requirements Engineering